-At September 30, 2009, we continued to use an estimated product returns rate of 6.5%.
-We have used this rate since December 31, 2007, based on our product returns experience.
-Actual product returns can fluctuate between years due to both the timing of expiration and timing of when customers apply the credit memos that have been issued for returned product.
-The product returns reserve at September 30, 2009, covering the estimated returns exposure for product shipped in 2009, 2008, 2007 and a portion of 2006, was \$2.7 million.
+At December 31, 2007, our returns rate was increased from 6% to 6.5%, based upon an increasing trend of product returns.
+The returns rate of 6.5% has been used since December 31, 2007.
+The product returns reserve at March 31, 2010, covering the estimated returns exposure for product shipped in 2010, 2009, 2008 and a portion of 2007, was estimated at \$3 million.
 This product returns reserve calculation is based upon the most recent information available, and we believe is reasonable and adequate to cover the estimated future credit memos to be issued for the return of prior sales of MUSE.
 Quarterly, we will continue to monitor the product returns experience and make adjustments to the product returns reserve, as appropriate.

-· Chargebacks: Chargebacks include government chargebacks which are contractual commitments by us to provide MUSE to federal government organizations including the Veterans Administration at specified prices and other rebate programs, including those with managed care organizations, for the reimbursement of portions of the prescriptions filled that are covered by these programs.
+- Chargebacks: Chargebacks include government chargebacks which are contractual commitments by us to provide MUSE to federal government organizations including the Veterans Administration at specified prices and other rebate programs including those with managed care organizations, for the reimbursement of portions of the prescriptions filled that are covered by these programs.
 Allowances for chargebacks are recorded at the time of sale to the wholesaler distributors and accrued as a reserve.
 In estimating the chargeback reserve, we analyze actual government chargeback and rebate amounts paid and apply chargeback rates to estimates of the quantity of units subject to chargeback.
 We estimate this reserve by utilizing historical information, contractual and statutory requirements, end-customer prescription demand data, estimated quantities sold to these organizations and estimated wholesaler inventory levels based upon data obtained from our larger wholesaler customers which we began receiving in 2007.
+At that time, we determined the inventory data we had received from the larger wholesaler customers was more reliable than our previous estimates.
 We believe that the information received from the wholesaler customers regarding inventory levels and information received from external sources regarding end-customer prescription demand are reliable, but we are unable to independently verify the accuracy of such data.
-We routinely reassess the chargeback estimates and adjust the reserves accordingly.

-· Cash Discounts: We offer cash discounts to wholesaler distributors, generally 2% of the sales price as an incentive for prompt payment.
+We routinely reassess the chargeback estimates and adjust the reserves accordingly. - · Cash Discounts: We offer cash discounts to wholesaler distributors, generally 2% of the sales price as an incentive for prompt payment.
 The estimate of cash discounts is recorded at the time of sale.
 We account for the cash discounts by reducing accounts receivable by the full amount of the discounts we expect wholesaler distributors to take.